 Prerequisites

 • Sandbox credentials: Ensure you have Prove Sandbox credentials from the Developer Portal.
 To access Sandbox credentials, follow the steps outlined on the Authentication page.
-To access the Prove API, you’ll need to use your OAuth client ID and client secret.
-You can load these from environment variables or another method:
+To access the Prove API, use your OAuth client ID and client secret.
+Load these from environment variables or another method:

 // Get environment variables.